 The main purpose of most garages is to protect one or more vehicles from the elements.
 However, a garage without an insulated door can leave your car in freezing conditions.
 Having trouble starting your car because it’s freezing can be a serious annoyance, but keeping a car in frequent cold conditions can actually damage it over time.
 Some of the issues that can occur in cold weather include:

 Are insulated garage doors worth it for the protection of your car?
-The results of the Clopay experiment with insulated vs. non-insulated garage doors proves that an insulated door can keep a garage from harming your vehicles by protecting it from freezing temperatures.
+The results of the Clopay experiment with insulated vs. non-insulated garage doors prove that an insulted door can help maintain a more stable garage temperature, protecting your vehicle from freezing temperatures.

 5. More Living Space